Skip to main content

 sar -rudh -1 | cat && sar -n DEV -h --iface=eno1 -1 | cat > report_yesterday.txt

-Also, stop the TON node and measure your disk IO and network speed.
+Additionally, stop the TON node and measure your disk I/O and network speed with the command below:

 sudo fio --randrepeat=1 --ioengine=io_uring --direct=1 --gtod_reduce=1 --name=test --filename=/var/ton-work/testfile --bs=4096 --iodepth=1 --size=40G --readwrite=randread --numjobs=1 --group_reporting

-Look for value at read: IOPS= and send it with the report.
-A value above 10k IOPS should be considered good.
+Look for the value at read: IOPS= and include it in your report.
+A value above 10K IOPS is considered good.

 curl -s https://raw.githubusercontent.com/sivel/speedtest-cli/master/speedtest.py | python3 -

-When reporting please send the SAR report as well as IOPS and network speed results to @mytonctrl_help_bot.
+When reporting, please send the SAR report, IOPS, and network speed results to @mytonctrl_help_bot.